-Sometimes, an employee is also entitled to any additional benefits.
-Such benefits can be monetary, or social.
-The employment contract also talks about such benefits apart from monthly remuneration.
-If an employee is entitled to get any allowances or any other monetary or non-monetary benefits, it will be mentioned specifically in an employment contract.
-A detailed breakdown of what additional allowances will be availed to employees will be clearly mentioned in the contract.
+These days, mostly all employers also provide additional benefits to employees.
+Such benefits can be monetary or social.
+The meaning of employment contract also talks about such benefits apart from monthly remuneration.
+If an employer provides allowances or other monetary or non-monetary benefits, the employer has to mention it specifically in the employment contract.

 5. Leave policy